tomatoweb/docker-project/README.md

-This is a ready-to-use Docker containerized App with PHP : PHP with mysqli extension, Apache, mysql, phpmyadmin
+This is a ready-to-use Docker containerized App PHP with mysqli-extension, Apache, mysql, phpmyadmin

 1. Git clone
 2. Open Docker Desktop and login